valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_analyse.md

-Tools for anaysing and verifying agent services.
+Tools for analysing and verifying agent services.

 This command group consists of a number of functionalities to analyse and verify agent services, including {{fsm_app}} skill consistency checks.
 See the appropriate subcommands for more information.